 WLU is thrilled to offer our incoming students the opportunity to benefit from a unique program that will enrich their educational experience by participating in the West Liberty Student Laptop Program.

-First time freshmen will be provided a laptop, iPad, or software depending on their respective academic program of study.
+First time freshmen will be provided a laptop, or an iPad, depending on their respective academic program of study.

 The Student Laptop Program is driven by West Liberty’s educational innovation.
 This program empowers our students to be the navigators of their own knowledge – collaborating, researching, and communicating anytime, anywhere.